cnabio/duffle/docs/proposal/200-duffle.md

 The `duffle list` command lists all claims.
 It serves as a record of installed (but not uninstalled) applications.

-## Pushing images to a registry with `duffle push`

-The `duffle push` command pushes a built CNAB bundle's images into the pre-configured container registry.
-It also pushes a `bundle.json` to its registry.
-Depending on configuration, it _should_ sign the bundle before pushing.

-## Fetching CNAB bundles with `duffle pull`

-The `duffle pull` command will pull a named CNAB bundle from a registry.
-It may also fetch associated images.

 ## Exporting a CNAB bundle with `duffle export`

 The `duffle export` command exports a invocation image together with all of its associated images, generating a single gzipped tar file as output.